smoort/CarND-LaneLines-P1/README.md

 ### 1. Description of my pipeline

-My pipeline consists of the below steps :
+The pipeline consists of the below steps :

 1. Convert image to grayscale
 1. Apply Gaussian blur to smoothen the image